 WATCH OUT: The main problem that many small and medium companies face in Costa Rica is they often lack an ordered accounting system.
 According to data from the Public Accountancy College, only 20% of small and medium businesses last more than 3 years, and often these numbers are due to a lack of coordination and accounting support.
 It is also the major cause of tax evasion cases which costs the government upwards of ₡750 million per year.

-Do you need accounting and taxation support in Costa Rica?
+Common Questions when understanding accounting and taxation in Costa Rica

-If you want to start a company in Costa Rica, it is advisable that you have the support of a qualified account and tax specialist from the start.
-A well thought out business plan will not be able to evolve if your business does not remain in good standing with the local Costa Rican authorities.
+To start a company in Costa Rica, you need the support of a qualified account and tax specialist from the outset.
+A well-thought-out business plan will not be able to evolve if your business does not remain in good standing with the local Costa Rican authorities.

-Biz Latin Hub can assist you with all accounting, taxation and financial matters.
-Our locally specialist team have a comprehensive understanding of the local laws and complications in the Costa Rican business environment and are well equipped to work with foreign companies looking to conduct commercial acticity in the region.
+Biz Latin Hub can assist you with all accounting, taxation, and financial matters.
+Our specialist team has a comprehensive understanding of local laws and complications in the Costa Rican business environment and is well-equipped to work with foreign companies looking to conduct commercial activity in the region.